a2geek/bosh-lxd-cpi-release/README.md

 > Would love PRs if people are still playing with BOSH in 2024!

-This is a [BOSH CPI](https://bosh.io/) implementation to support [LXD](https://canonical.com/lxd) ... and likely [Incus](https://linuxcontainers.org/incus/introduction/).
-It appears that both LXD and Incus are trying to keep comparable/compatible, so LXD comments (and API calls) hopefully apply to Incus as well.
+This is a [BOSH CPI](https://bosh.io/) implementation to support [LXD](https://canonical.com/lxd) and [Incus](https://linuxcontainers.org/incus/introduction/).
+Both require BIOS boot capability, so this generally is more recent releases of LXD and Incus.

 ## Requirements

 LXD 5.21, LXD supports BIOS boots for VMs, which all the BOSH Stemcells use.
 Without this feature, they must be UEFI boot devices and VMs are not an option.
+Incus support is in place for the 6.0 LTS release, and likely some of the pre-releases.

-As this depends on LXD, which is Linux only, this is also Linux only.
-Note that the BOSH deployment can be run from a Mac, and presumably from the Linux on WSL.
+Note that the (initial) BOSH deployment can be run from Linux, a Mac, and presumably from the Linux on WSL.
+Once a BOSH director is running, the BOSH CLI can be used from [pretty much anywhere](https://bosh.io/docs/cli-v2-install/).

-The current development environment is Ubuntu 22.04.
-LXD (currently `5.21/stable`) has been installed via a Snap and [this guide](https://documentation.ubuntu.com/lxd/en/latest/tutorial/first_steps/) was generally followed.
+The current development environments are Ubuntu 22.04:

+* LXD (currently `5.21/stable`) has been installed via a Snap and [this guide](https://documentation.ubuntu.com/lxd/en/latest/tutorial/first_steps/) was generally followed
+* Incus (currently `6.0.0-1ubuntu0.1`) has been installed via `apt` and [the documentation](https://linuxcontainers.org/incus/docs/main/installing/#installing) was followed for Ubuntu.

 ## Documentation

-* [LXD Setup](docs/LXD-SETUP.md) contains some notes from setting up the development environment.
+* [LXD Setup](docs/LXD-SETUP.md) contains some notes from setting up the LXD development environment.
+* [Incus Setup](docs/INCUS-SETUP.md) contains some notes regarding Incus.
 * [Authentication](docs/AUTHENTICATION.md) shows an example for how to setup the certificate authentication for LXD.
 * [Developing](docs/DEVELOPING.md) covers how the tools in this repository are used.
 * [Deploying a BOSH director](docs/DEPLOYING.md) walks through a sample deployment for a fresh install (of nearly everything).